victor0989/Robot-sensors-aerospace/README.md

 from any kind of robot file or c++ file.

 Debuggers are useful to test the robot sensors for the aerospace industry.
+The real purpose of software programming with Arduino sensors and AVR microcontrollers is testing the functions and the microcontrollers files before launch them in production.

+Automation with python or debuggers are welcome to aerospace projects for software testing